kb2ma/docs/pages/learn/develop/integrations/cloud-block-services.md

 For our example application, [data_source/main.py](https://github.com/kb2ma/cloudBlock-test/blob/main/cputemp/data_source/main.py) takes a temperature reading every 30 seconds, and publishes the reading to the *cpu_temp* MQTT topic.
 We must adapt the cloud block to subscribe to the *cpu_temp* topic used by the data source.
 By default the cloud block subscribes to the topic *cloud-block-input*.
 The default may be overridden by defining an environment variable, as shown in the next section.

 ## Create application
 From your balenaCloud account, create a Microservices or Starter application as described in the balena Getting Started instructions.
-Next, you must define environment variables for the application that configure the cloud block, as described here.
-The configuration for the cloud block must identify the AWS SQS queue to use as well as the AWS Identity and Access Management (IAM) identity that is sending messages.
+Next, you must define environment variables for the application that configure the cloud block, as described below.

 ### {{ $cloud.msgQueue.shortName }} variables
-These variables are specific to use of the {{ $cloud.name }} {{ $cloud.msgQueue.fullName }}.

 | Variable   | Notes                                              |
 |------------|----------------------------------------------------|